Grocerly-Inc/grocerly-api-documentation/supermarket_integration/notifications/notifications.md

 order: 2
 ---

 Grocerly allows you to implement business logic that reacts to order journey events in real time.
 We notify you of these events by means of webhooks.
-By subscribing to certain events, we will notify your webhook as they happen.
+By subscribing to certain events, we will **POST** notifications to your webhook as they happen.

 > You can view supported [Events](events.md) over here.